Mold Removal in Scranton, PA Pennsylvania 18504

 Call 1-888-217-6019 now.

-- The smell of mold is quite distinctive.
+- Moldy Smell.
 It's a unique smell.
-Even if you don't detect anything, you know that it's there.
+Even if it's impossible to discern anything, you know it's there.

 - Visible Microbial Growth.
-Dark splotches on the ceilings, walls, floors, or baseboards.
-Splotches across the ceiling may be a sign of a leaky roof or burst pipe or condensation in ductwork.
-Dark spots or the appearance of brown or black mold on the walls may be a sign of a cracked or burst pipe in the drywall.
-This may be an ongoing leak, however the damage can only get worse.
+Dark splotches on the ceiling, walls, floors, or baseboards.
+Splotches across the ceiling may suggest a leaky roof or a burst pipe or condensation in ductwork.
+Dark patches or brown or black mold that are visible on the walls may indicate cracks or burst pipe in the wall.
+It may be an ongoing leak, however the damage is likely to increase.

-- soft moist spots on the Floors, Walls or Ceiling.
-This might indicate that there is microbial growth is present.
-Mold may appear invisible yet however it may be hidden behind the drywall or on the supportive studs, under floors, or in the roof of your home.
+- Soft Moist Spots on the Floors, Walls or Ceiling.
+This could suggest that there is microbial growth is occurring.
+Mold may not be visible yet however it may be hiding behind the drywall or on the supportive studs, under flooring, or in the attic of your home.

 -

-A constant cough, headache and nausea or feeling ill only when you are at home or in certain areas.
-These symptoms that persist may indicate mold may be present.
-The four most vulnerable groups to the effects of mold are:
+Nagging coughing, headaches and nausea or feeling sick only you are at home or in certain places.
+These persistent allergy-type symptoms may be a sign that mold is present.
+The 4 groups most susceptible to mold-related illnesses are:

 - Children